Rockbot Business Glossary

 - Every Zone must belong to exactly one Location

-- One Zone can have multiple Subscriptions (e.g., music subscription + digital signage subscription)
+- One Zone can have multiple Subscriptions (e.g., music + digital signage)

 - One Location can have multiple Zones under different Subscriptions